Steps to become a Lawyer/Attorney in Ohio

 Requirements and Standards

 Your undergraduate education must culminate in a bachelor’s degree.
 The coursework and major you select is entirely up to you.
 Some undergraduate courses may better prepare you for law school than others.
 These include courses in political science and government, history, business and economics, communications, philosophy, and social science.

 You must have a bachelor’s degree that took at least three years of full-time schooling to complete.
 This degree may be a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) in any subject in which you are interested and that challenges you.

 LSAT (Law School Admission Test) in Ohio

 When you have obtained your bachelor’s degree, the next step on the road to law school is to pass the LSAT (Law School Admission Test).
 The six-hour-long standardized admission examination is necessary in order to gain entrance into any American Bar Association (ABA)-approved law school in the nation.

 You can find free study resources provided by the Law School Admission Council (LSAC) at the LSAT website.
 If you wish to take a formal LSAT review course, resources in Ohio include:

 LSAT Exam Prep Courses in Ohio:

-- LSAT Prep Course, Ohio University, Athens
+- LSAT Prep Course, Ohio University, Athens and online

 The LSAT is structured in the following manner: